Michelle37101/Library-Hyread-Ebook-Searching/README.md

 # Library-Hyread-Ebook-Searching
-The script for finding free ebooks in the Taiwanese public library on Hyread platform/n It is My First Github Project
+The script for finding free ebooks in the Taiwanese public library on Hyread platform\n It is My First Github Project
 Just for sharing tiny tools for self-using